github-duck/moudule/README.md

 What can i do?

-1 Secure real-time interactive control of remote servers/multiple
+1 Secure real-time interactive control of remote servers or multiple

-2 Secure SFTP transfer of files to server/multiple
+2 Secure SFTP transfer of files to server or multiple

-3 Secure real-time port forwarding to control remote servers/multiple
+3 Secure real-time port forwarding to control remote servers or multiple

 4 Linux Automatic Security Optimization